Japan's fairytale hobbit homes

 Viewed from afar it looks like something magical: A fairy tale village, a group of dwarf houses, or a tiny music festival.
 But in reality, this cluster of five hilltop teepees in Japan's eastern Shizuoka prefecture, 115 miles (185 kilometers) from the capital of Tokyo, is actually a private retirement home.

-Dubbed Jikka, meaning "parents home" in Japanese, it belongs to Nobuko Suma and Sachiko Fujioka, two women in their 60s who decided to build their dream retirement.
+Dubbed Jikka, meaning "parents home" in Japanese, it belongs to Nobuko Suma and Sachiko Fujioka, two women in their 60s who decided to build their dream retirement home.

 "We were worried that in the future someone would have to take care of us," Suma tells CNN.